List of Upstairs Downstairs (2010 TV series) characters: Warwick Pritchard

 Portrayed by Adrian Scarborough.
 Butler Warwick Pritchard is discreet and well spoken.
 Teetotal and highly strung, his exacting façade conceals deep kindness and real integrity.
 As the downstairs family settles in, he gradually becomes the moral centre of the household.
 His skills in service come from his several years of employment with the Cunard Line.
 As a former wartime ambulance man, he delivers Lady Agnes' baby with little fuss when she gives birth before preparations have been made.
 It is later revealed he was raised a Quaker and was a conscientious objector during the Great War.
 This fact angers Mr. Amanjit and Mrs Thackeray and a rift emerges downstairs, however they soon forgive him after a talk from Lady Agnes.
 Mr. Pritchard and Mrs Thackeray have several fights during series 2 as they disagree on how downstairs should be run.
 He has a brief courtship with a lady's maid but she rejects him after finding out about his history in the war.
 Pritchard is revealed to be a recovered alcoholic and goes back to his habit, but has recovered by the time war is declared.

 Eunice McCabe

 Eunice, portrayed by Ami Metcalf, is hired as kitchen maid between 1936 and 1938, and is an established member of the household by the start of series 2.
 She wears large round spectacles and has red hair.
-She is rather stupid at times, but has a lovable sense about her all the same.
+She is rather stupid at times, but has a lovable sense about her.
 After Rose is taken ill, she acts as a lady's maid to Lady Agnes before her duties are reassigned to share time between the kitchen and nursery.